ShineMcShine/Bioinformatics/nanopolish.md

 ###Convert fast5 to fasta

-      1. For this run we'll only use 2D readings from the pass folder of the 2nd nanopore run (30 hours), due to memory restrains.
+      1. For this run we'll only use 2D reads from the pass folder of the 2nd nanopore run (30 hours) due to memory restrains

 **WD: /home/parmelia/Nanopolish/**

   nanopolish extract --type 2D /pass/ > reads.fa

 ###Index the draft genome